- Public Education

 The cost of a permit is $30.00 CDN non-refundable.
 Your permit is valid for one calendar year.
 If you provide an email address your permit information will be emailed to you, otherwise permit information will be sent by regular mail.

-Note: If you can meet the requirements to have a 'Agricultural Fire' you do not need a 'Brush Fire' permit.
+Note: Each property only requires one (1) Open Air Burning Permit.
+If you can meet the requirements to have a 'Agricultural Fire' you do not need a 'Brush Fire' permit.
 Similarily, if you meet the requirements to have a 'Brush Fire' you do not need a 'Outdoor Fire Container' fire.
 If you have any questions please contact us before you apply as the cost is non-refundable.

 Note: if you don't own your property, you need to get written permission to burn from the property owner.
 The property owner must fill out and sign this form: